 London – United Kingdom

-A few years ago I ended up taking a trip alone to attend a Food Blogger Connect Conference in a suburb called Chiswick, on the outskirts of west London.
-You can read more about my 7 days in London and my London East End food tour.
+A few years ago I took a solo trip to attend a Food Blogger Connect Conference in a suburb called Chiswick, on the outskirts of west London.

 I decided at the outset that I did not want to live very far from the conference venue so that I could reduce the amount of daily travelling.
 I found that Chiswick had a few guesthouses, hotels and airbnb rooms available and most were within budget.
 In my estimation this area is the best place to stay in London for a solo traveller.
 It has a village feel while being within close proximity to the city center.

-The London hotel scene has changed much and there are more reasonably priced hotels that don’t look like the flophouses around the busier train stations.
+The London hotel scene has changed much in the past twenty years and there are more reasonably priced hotels that don’t look like the flophouses around the busier train stations.